-If you have any questions, please contact our Undergraduate Office at firstname.lastname@example.org for advice.
+If you have further questions, please contact our Undergraduate Office (firstname.lastname@example.org) for advice.

-Note: grades in CSC148H1 and CSC165H1/CSC240H1 are used for admission to Computer Science Subject POSts.
+Note: grades in CSC148H1 and CSC165H1/CSC240H1 are used for admission to Computer Science Programs of Study.
 Please consult Admission to a Program for more information.

 |Your planned area of study||Suggested course||Notes|

 |Humanities||CSC104H1||CSC104H1 is suitable for anyone with a curiosity about computer programming.|

 |Natural and social sciences||CSC120H1||CSC120H1 is a practical introduction to programming, mainly geared towards students in the natural and social sciences or anyone who will be working with quantitative data. |

 |Statistics||CSC121H1||CSC121H1 is an introduction to programming for statistical applications.
 It is designed for students who are either planning to specialize in statistics or who expect to use statistics extensively while studying another field.|

 |CSC108H1 is the first course in all of the CSC Programs of Study, although it is suitable for everyone.
 There are three versions to choose from: |

 If you do, you may consider skipping CSC108H1 and going straight to CSC148H1.
 CSC108H1 starts with the basics: print statements, what variables are, that sort of thing.
 To give you an idea of the pace, it teaches loops in week 4.
 To skip CSC108H1, you should be able to, in the programming language of your choice: